Stochastic Optimization and Learning for Two-Stage Supplier Problems

 \section{Abstract}

 The main focus of this paper is radius-based (supplier) clustering in the two-stage stochastic setting with recourse, where the inherent stochasticity of the model comes in the form of a budget constraint.
 In addition to the standard (homogeneous) setting where all clients must be within a distance $R$ of the nearest facility, we provide results for the more general problem where the radius demands may be \emph{inhomogeneous} (i.e., different for each client).
 We also explore a number of variants where additional constraints are imposed on the first-stage decisions, specifically matroid and multi-knapsack constraints, and provide results for these settings.

-Our eventual goal is to handle supplier problems in the most general distributional setting, where there is only black-box access to the underlying distribution.
-To that end, we follow a two-step approach.
-First, we develop algorithms for a restricted version of each problem, where all scenarios are explicitly provided; second, we employ a novel \emph{scenario-discarding} variant of the standard \emph{Sample Average Approximation (SAA)} method, which crucially exploits properties of the restricted-case algorithms.
+We derive results for the most general distributional setting, where there is only black-box access to the underlying distribution.
+To accomplish this, we first develop algorithms for the \emph{polynomial scenarios} setting; we then employ a novel \emph{scenario-discarding} variant of the standard \emph{Sample Average Approximation (SAA)} method, which crucially exploits properties of the restricted-case algorithms.
 We note that the scenario-discarding modification to the SAA method is necessary in order to optimize over the radius.

-\textit{\textbf{Keywords ---} Clustering, Facility location, stochastic optimization, approximation algorithms.}
+\textit{\textbf{Keywords --- } Clustering, Facility location, stochastic optimization, approximation algorithms. }